Discover with our fast and efficient computer services.

 Most items may be checked out at the Checkout Desk or one of two self-checkout computers to streamline your library visit.
 Items requiring a fee must be checked out at the Checkout Desk.

 Free hands-on basic computer skills classes are taught by SBPL staff.
-Class topics include Basic Computer Skills, Introduction to Word, Internet Searching, Picasa photo editing software from Google; Gmail; and Facebook Basics.
+Class topics include Basic Computer Skills, Microsoft Word, Internet Searching, Picasa photo editing software from Google, Gmail, and Social Media.
 New classes are added based on public interest.
 Go to Events Calendar and look through the listing or select Computer Training in the Events drop down menu bar for dates and times or Ask A Librarian.

 Computer Books & E-Books